Is It Better to Hire a Criminal Defense Lawyer from Lincoln or Omaha?

 While much of the other procedures are the same, it is important for the lawyer that practices in both jurisdictions to know that cases are handled differently.

 Our team of criminal law attorneys has experience practicing in Lincoln, Omaha, and the surrounding counties.
-If you have been charged with a crime in Nebraska, please contact Berry Law Firm today.
+If you have been charged with a crime in Nebraska, please contact Berry Law today.